SLEEP APNEA

 Those At Risk

-Anyone can develop sleep apnea, including young children.
+Anyone can develop it, including young children.
 You are at a greater risk of developing this condition if you are overweight, male, over 40, and have large tonsils or sinus problems.
 Simply having a large neck increases your risk as does having gastroesophageal reflux.

 Fair lakes Family and Cosmetic Dentistry symbol rebrand